Ph.D. in Rhetoric and Writing Studies, University of Florida (May 2020)

 Assistant Professor, University of Rhode Island (2020-Present)

-Department of Writing & Rhetoric (Primary Appointment)
+Department of Professional & Public Writing (Primary Appointment)

 Department of Natural Resources Science (Secondary Appointment)